-Please note: Clinical placements and preceptor selections are made by ACPNP faculty.
+Please note: Clinical placements and preceptor selections are made by faculty.
 Students are not required or expected to locate their own preceptors.
 Some travel within California may be required for clinical rotations.

 Some of our world-class partner clinical sites include: UCSF Benioff Children’s Hospital of San Francisco; UCSF Benioff Children’s Hospital of Oakland; Lucile Packard Children’s Hospital at Stanford in Palo Alto, CA; Children’s Hospital of Los Angeles; UC Davis Children’s Hospital in Sacramento, CA; and Valley Children’s Hospital in Fresno, CA.

 View the sample curriculum for this specialty.
 Please note that courses are subject to change.

-The number of quarters required for the post-graduate ACPNP specialty varies based on prior graduate preparation and generally requires 3-7 quarters of study.
+The number of quarters required for the post-graduate PNP-AC specialty varies based on prior graduate preparation and generally requires 3 to 7 quarters of study.
 Please contact the specialty coordinator for consultation on an individualized post-master's curriculum.
-Learn more, including how to apply, in the Post-Master's Studies section of our website.
+Learn more, including how to apply, in the Post-Master's Certificate Program section of our website.